-Motion is a member of the Canadian Assistive Devices Association (CADA).
-CADA represents the assistive devices industry in Canada for the benefit of all members through advocacy, coordinated representation at all government levels, and business-building networking opportunities.
+OHMEPA represents the assistive devices industry in Ontario for the benefit of all members through advocacy, coordinated representation at all government levels, and business-building networking opportunities.

 Motion is a member of the Home Medical Equipment Dealers Association of BC (HMEDA).

 HMEDA represents suppliers and manufacturers involved in providing home medical equipment to people living in BC.

 The Canadian Association of Occupational Therapists (CAOT) is the national organization that supports the more than 17,000 occupational therapists (OTs) who work or study in Canada.

 Easter Seals Canada provides financial assistance and delivers a range of direct-to-client programs to help ensure that Canadians living with disabilities have access to the essential assistive, adaptive, communications and learning technology they need to access their world and maximize their independence.

 March of Dimes’s Canada’s Assistive Devices Program assists adults with physical disabilities who are in financial need to purchase, repair and maintain a wide variety of equipment that increases their mobility and functional independence.

-Whether recently diagnosed with MS, living with the disease for some time, or close to someone affected by MS, the MS Society of Canada offers programs and resources to help manage both the daily and longer term challenges that MS may present.
+Whether recently diagnosed with MS, living with the disease for some time, or close to someone affected by MS, the MS Society of Canada offers programs and resources to help manage both the daily and longer-term challenges that MS may present.

 Access to equipment and assistive devices for safety, comfort and functioning as a person living with ALS.
 ALS Canada provides funding assistance programs for some leased and rented equipment.

-By working with other funders and government, they share resources to best leverage donor dollars to cover the costs of assistive devices and equipment.
+By working with other funders and the government, they share resources to best leverage donor dollars to cover the costs of assistive devices and equipment.

 SCI Ontario’s Regional Service Coordinators can help individuals who have experienced a spinal cord injury with access to the equipment and financial support they need.